Buitenplaats Slangevegt

 The approach to Buitenplaats Slangevegt along Straatweg tells you something important before you reach the door.
 The River Vecht, which threads through the old estate belt between Utrecht and Amsterdam, frames the property on one side, and on a clear afternoon the light off the water reaches the terrace in a way that few inland dining rooms in the Netherlands can replicate.
 This is a corridor of country houses and working farms that has supplied Amsterdam kitchens for centuries, and the restaurants that do well here tend to know it: provenance is not a marketing word in this part of the country, it is simply where the produce comes from.

-Get Exclusive Access →Farm-to-Table on the Vecht: What That Actually Means Here
+Farm-to-Table on the Vecht: What That Actually Means Here

 The farm-to-table category covers a wide range of ambition in the Netherlands.
 At one end of the spectrum sit restaurants that use seasonal Dutch ingredients as a backdrop to broadly European cooking.
 At the other end, places like De Nieuwe Winkel in Nijmegen (two Michelin stars, €€€€, organic) have made ingredient origin the central argument of the entire menu.
 Buitenplaats Slangevegt operates at a €€€ price point and positions itself somewhere between those poles: the sourcing is genuine, the cooking is playful rather than didactic, and the agenda is pleasure rather than thesis.

-For a sense of what the leading of the Dutch farm-to-table spectrum looks like at higher price points, De Woage in Gramsbergen and Spetters in Breskens occupy the same €€€ farm-to-table band and provide useful reference points for what this category delivers across different Dutch regions.
+For a sense of what the best of the Dutch farm-to-table spectrum looks like at higher price points, De Woage in Gramsbergen and Spetters in Breskens occupy the same €€€ farm-to-table band and provide useful reference points for what this category delivers across different Dutch regions.

 The Cooking: Texture, Spice, and Classic Combinations Rethought